 There are many reasons why your AC system freezes up in Shreveport.
-Nearly all of them frequently need skilled AC repair.
+Most all of them frequently call for professional AC repair.

-Double-checking the air filter isn’t dirty and airflow isn’t lowered are the only work you can safely fix yourself.
-If you need to replace the filter, you can speed up the melting process by switching off the system and using the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has disappeared.
+Double-checking the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely fix alone.
+If you need to replace the filter, you can speed up the defrosting process by disabling the system and turning on the fan.
+If you have a heat pump, you can move it to heat mode until the ice is gone.

-After the ice melts, switch the temp back to normal.
+After the ice disappears, switch the temperature back to normal.
 If your system freezes again, get in touch with Service Experts Heating & Air Conditioning to correct the malfunction.

-Here are several other reasons why your equipment may be freezing up.
+Here are several other reasons why your equipment could be freezing up.